-The deeper theoretical origin of extremely small $N_i-\Sigma_F$ mixings is suggested in this work to be due to Planck-scale assisted intrinsic matter parity discrete symmetry breaking which is most desired for the resolution of the associated cosmological domain wall problem.
-The spontaneous origin of this breaking is also modeled to occur due to the bounded vacuum expectation value, $V_{\chi}\le v_{\rm ew}=246$ GeV, of a matter-parity odd scalar singlet $\chi_S(1,0,1)$.
+Deeper theoretical origin of extremely small $N_i-\Sigma_F$ mixings is suggested in this work to be due to Planck-scale assisted intrinsic matter parity discrete symmetry breaking which is most desired for the resolution of the associated cosmological domain wall problem.
+This spontaneous symmetry breaking origin is also modeled to occur due to the bounded vacuum expectation value $V_{\chi}\le v_{\rm ew}=246$ GeV of a matter-parity odd real scalar singlet $\chi_S(1,0,1)$.
 As a result, we predict a light Higgs scalar singlet of perturbative mass bound $M_{\chi_S} \le 860$ GeV accessible to experimental searches at LHC and planned accelerators.
 The renormalizable and non-renormalizable values of different Yukawa couplings of $\chi_S$ underlying the small mixings have been explicitly derived by us for NH type light neutrino masses and the method can be used to predict the corresponding sets of values for other hierarchies like QD and IH.
 Interestingly, we have also shown how the mixings can be dynamically generated through a ${\rm dim.}5$ operator but without using a Planck-mass fermion singlet $N^{\prime}$.
 Whereas the SM extended model \cite{Rott:2014} rests upon the QD type light neutrino masses and is likely to be severely constrained if other types of hierarchies such as NH or IH are established in future, our SO(10) ansatz fits all types of mass hierarchies.
 Once the light neutrino mass hierarchy is established, this analysis will fix the associated Yukawa coupling matrix needed to explain the origin of $N_i-\Sigma_F$ mixings.

 Quite interestingly, we have further shown that this light Higgs scalar $\chi_S$, besides generating the spontaneous breaking origin of the dark matter mixings with $N_i$, also resolves the issue of vacuum stability that persists in the SM and its extension \cite{Rott:2014}.
 This scalar singlet has been identified as the real part of the complex scalar singlet in ${16}_H^{\dagger}$ and its ${\cal O} (M_W)$ mass needed for model predictions has been realized by fine tuning of parameters in the SO(10) invariant potential.
 Self-consistency of the model predictions is guaranteed from the fact that the same fine tuning that gives ${\cal O} (M_W)$ mass to $Re(\chi_S)$ also renders GUT scale mass to the imaginary part of the scalar singlet which, thus, decouples from contributing to all relevant physical quantities at all lower scales discussed in this work.